|Piebald, Van pattern in any color

 They are identifiable thanks to their unique Van pattern, which restricts their coloration to their head and tail.
 Otherwise, their whole body is white.
 While other cats can have this coloration as well, the Turkish Van only has this pattern.

 It’s one of the things that sets them apart from other felines.

 Turkish Van kittens are pretty rare.
 There are only a few breeders in the United States, so you can expect to pay quite a bit for them.
-Typically, their price starts around $1,000 if you’re purchasing from a qualified breeder.

-However, there isn’t a huge reason to purchase a potential champion if you’re looking for a companion animal.
+There isn’t a huge reason to purchase a potential champion if you’re looking for a companion animal.
 Generally, pet-quality kittens are plentiful for those looking for a pet.

 With that said, you should not cut corners by going to a pet store or backyard breeder.
 Often, these sources are cheaper – but there is a good reason for that.
 They put less money into their kittens, resulting in lower-quality cats altogether.